borismus/device.js/README.md

 this is true, you can keep your DOM the same, still using the SEO-friendly `<link rel="alternate">` tags, but simply remove the device.js script and do your own server-side UA-based pushing.

+## Browser support

+Device.js should work in all browsers that support `document.querySelectorAll`.
+Notably, this excludes IE7.
+If you want it to work in IE7 and below, please include a [polyfill](https://gist.github.com/2724353).